nokia/contract-test-framework/README.rst

     $ fellowship generate sample.json '{"url": "/test", "method": "GET"}' \
       '{"json": "expected_response"}'

+gRPC
+____

+For gRPC validation, run Fellowship in validate gRPC mode.
+It takes the same syntax as validate for REST.
+But make sure that you only have one type of contracts in the directory that you validate.

+To generate gRPC contracts you run Fellowship in generate_grpc mode.
+It takes the output directory path as first argument and the proto file to use as a basis for generation as second argument.
+It will generate contracts for all services and all their functions.
+The contracts will be output to directory given in the path argument.

 Features
 --------

-REST endpoint contract testing and contract rendering.
+gRPC and REST endpoint contract testing and contract rendering.

-Future development plans includes to support gRPC and message-based communication
+Future development plans includes to support message-based communication

 Installation
 ------------